-Dr. Powell and Dr. Lee discuss your symptoms with you and your treatment options.
+Dr. Powell will discuss your symptoms with you and your treatment options.

-The exact cause of fibroids is unknown, but Dr. Lee and Dr. Powell suggest hormone changes and genetics play a role in forming fibroids.
+The exact cause of fibroids is unknown, but Dr. Powell suggests hormone changes and genetics play a role in forming fibroids.
 A sudden increase in hormone levels may cause fibroids to develop in the uterine muscles.
 During menopause, fibroids usually shrink, confirming the hormone theory.
 Fibroids grow slowly or quickly, and some stay the same size.

-Before treatment for fibroids begins, Dr. Lee or Dr. Powell first diagnose you.
+Before treatment for fibroids begins, Dr. Powell will first diagnose you.
 Fibroid diagnosis starts with an ultrasound and lab tests.
 Other useful tools in diagnosis are magnetic resonance imaging (MRI) and sonograms.
 When the team at Comprehensive Women’s Health confirm you have fibroids, they will also offer advice on treating the fibroids.

 If fibroids aren’t painful or causing other symptoms, you won’t always need treatment.
-However, if you have heavy bleeding and pain, Dr. Lee or Dr. Powell recommend shrinking the fibroids with medication.
+However, if you have heavy bleeding and pain, Dr. Powell recommends shrinking the fibroids with medication.
 If medication doesn’t produce relief, MRI-guided, focused ultrasound surgery might be used.
 This surgery is noninvasive and performed as an outpatient procedure.

 Some women benefit from myomectomy, the surgical removal of the fibroid.
 During a myomectomy, your fibroids are removed without damaging your uterus.
-Dr. Powell and Dr. Lee cut the fibroids into smaller pieces or leave them whole during removal.
+Dr. Powell will cut the fibroids into smaller pieces or leave them whole during removal.

 Speak with Comprehensive Women’s Health about treating your fibroids.
-Book an appointment online, or call to schedule your appointment with Dr. Lee or Dr. Powell.
+Book an appointment online, or call to schedule your appointment with Dr. Powell.